 Based on the assumption for positive resolution of the legal situation which would result in opening opportunities for further progressing of the Ilovica-Shtuka Project, the directors and management have considered the current legal cases pertaining to the licence and based on legal advice consider the Group to maintain legal title.
-The directors and management have included the detail regarding these legal cases in the "FY19 Highlights" section above, as well in Note 8 of the consolidated financial statements.
+The directors and management have included the detail regarding these legal cases in Note 7 of the consolidated interim financial statements.

-Valuation of share-based payment arrangements - Corporate operating segment
+• Valuation of share-based payment arrangements